 If you had a hospital visit or operation that you were unable to pay for, you may begin hearing from a company called ARS National Services.

-ARS National Services is a third-party debt collector that is hired by healthcare providers to collect delinquent medical bills.
+They are a third-party debt collector that is hired by healthcare providers to collect delinquent medical bills.

 They are completely legitimate, and they are not going anywhere once they’re on your trail.